 WD40 is a water displacement spray that has both anti-corrosion and lubricating qualities.
-Its primary function is to replace water, although it also functions as a solvent and a degreaser. but, does WD-40 kill rats?
+Its primary function is replacing water, although it is also a solvent and a degreaser. but, does WD-40 kill rats?

-WD-40 can kill rats.
-Rats can be controlled with WD-40.
+Yes, WD-40 can kill rats, rats can be controlled with WD-40.
 For rats, the smell of WD-40 is intolerable.
 To keep rats out of the house, you can also spray it on window sills and doors.
-It is riskily combustible to use WD-40.

 It also prevents rodents from squeaking, mostly because a successful shot will end the life of a rat.
 If consumed, it is dangerous or lethal.
-To learn more about WD-40’s toxicity in killing rats, read the article.
+Read the article to learn more about WD-40’s toxicity in killing rats.

 Toxicity of WD-40 in Rat Killing